waimea-dt/flask-project/docs/index.md

 # Flask Project Documentation

-*This documentations is hosted as a GitHub Pages site [here](https://waimea-cpy.github.io/flask--by-the-book/) for easier reading*
+*This documentations is hosted as a [GitHub Pages site](https://waimea-dt.github.io/flask-project/) for easier reading*

 This is a simple [Flask web app](https://flask.palletsprojects.com/) project, built using [Python](https://www.python.org/), that using a [SQLite database](https://sqlite.org/), and [Jinja2 templates](https://jinja.palletsprojects.com/templates/).
 Basic styling is handled by [PicoCSS](https://picocss.com/).